How to use the COUNTA function

 9. Count non-empty cells per row

-The image above shows an Excel 365 dynamic array formula that returns an array of numbers.
-It counts the number of nonempty cells per row, and the position in the array corresponds to the row in cell range B3:E9.
+The image above shows an Excel 365 dynamic array formula that returns an array of numbers representing the number of non-empty cells per row.
+The position in the array corresponds to the row in cell range B3:E9.

 Excel 365 formula in cell G3: